 Jonathan Rose writes of parental interest in education ‘although parental interest in education did decline steadily with class status, no less than 71.3 percent of working class people described their parents as interested in their schooling, compared to the 82.3 percent in other classes’ (1993, 131).

 Martha’s father appears to be interested in her schooling but her education is put on hold for various reasons.
-First, she had to help her father earn money for the family ‘I used to have stay away from school on a Wednesday and go with Dad’ (p.49) and her father would ‘not let me go to school’ following the birth of her brother Louis, which had a strong affect on her emotionally ‘I cried my eyes up at the idea of having to leave school, as they were the happiest days I think I ever had’ (p.57).
+First, she had to help her father earn money for the family: ‘I used to have stay away from school on a Wednesday and go with Dad’ (p.49).
+Her father would ‘not let me go to school’ following the birth of her brother Louis, which had a strong effect on her emotionally: ‘I cried my eyes up at the idea of having to leave school, as they were the happiest days I think I ever had’ (p.57).

 Despite Martha’s capability when it came to her education, she had to put it on hold to help fund and care for her family- something which was not uncommon for working-class girls.
 Not being able to continue her schooling is something which Martha regrets when she writes ‘…as I have looked back and thought that if I could have a good education.
 What a different career’ (p.58).

 I have enjoyed learning about Martha’s education and schooling and her father’s influence on this aspect of her life and I hope you have learnt something, too!

 Martin, Martha.
 ‘The Ups and Downs of Life’ Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection Library 1:499